Start9Labs/documentation/site/source/guides/device-guides/linux/ca-linux.rst

     .. group-tab:: Arch/Garuda

         #.
-Ensure you have already `downloaded your server's Root CA </getting-started/trust-ca/#download-your-server-s-root-ca>`_
+Ensure you have already `downloaded your server's Root CA </getting-started/trust-ca/#download-root-ca>`_

         #.
-From the folder you have downloaded your Start9 server's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here):
+From the folder you have downloaded your Start9 server's Root CA, run the following commands.
+Take care to replace `adjective-noun` with your server's unique adjective-noun combination in the command below.
+If you have changed the certificate's filename, be sure to change it here.

             .. code-block:: bash

                 sudo pacman -S ca-certificates
-                sudo cp "<custom-address>.crt" /etc/ca-certificates/trust-source/anchors/
+                sudo cp "adjective-noun.local.crt" /etc/ca-certificates/trust-source/anchors/
                 sudo update-ca-trust

             Despite no output from the last command, you can test your app right away.

     .. group-tab:: CentOS/Fedora

         #.
-Ensure you have already `downloaded your server's Root CA </getting-started/trust-ca/#download-your-server-s-root-ca>`_
+Ensure you have already `downloaded your server's Root CA </getting-started/trust-ca/#download-root-ca>`_

         #.
 In `/etc/systemd/resolved.conf`, ensure you have ``MulticastDNS=Yes``